Gene7Him/CodeScope-CLI/README.md

 - 📜 Save generated Bash scripts to `.sh` files
 - 🔧 Auto-make scripts executable and ready to run
 - ✅ CLI-based workflow (no Express server required)
+- Git Diff Analysis: Analyze Git diffs for potential risks and recommendations using the `analyze-diff` command.
 ---

 ## 💡 Vision